-There is a shortage of Election Judges and Election Coordinators for the General Election on Tuesday, November 8.
+There is a shortage of Election Judges and Election Coordinators for the Primary Election on Tuesday, March 20.
 The shortage is most acute in many North side wards including the 42nd, 43rd-50th, 41st, 1st, 36th and 38th.
 There is no shortage on the South side below Pershing Road (3900S).

-I served as an Election Coordinator during the Primary Election in March.
+I served as an Election Coordinator during the Primary Election and the General Election in 2016.
 I detail my experience below.
-I spent a total of about 28 hours training, studying and working the primary.
-The pay was $500 which I received a few weeks after the primary.
-Election Judges have less responsibility and are paid between $125 (plus $45 if you complete the training) to $200 for additional duties.
+I spent a total of about 32 hours training, studying and working for each election.

 Why not take a paid day off (if you’re lucky enough to have that employee benefit), do your civic duty and earn some extra money?
 Register to serve here.

 Registration is online and you can request (based on availability) to serve not only in your ward but also in your precinct.
 Find your ward and precinct here (you have to be a registered voter for this database to work).